hmcts/case-document-metadata-migration/README.md

 > - create and populate temporary tables
 > - run recursive sql statements that may be detrimental to the performance of the targeted database

+## Generate staging table for all cases
+ `./migration-runner.sh -o exporttostagingtable`

-## Generate Document Id’s from Case Data Using Recursive Method
+## Generate csv files from staging table for each jurisdiction
- `./migration-runner.sh -o exportrecursivedocumentids`
+ `./migration-runner.sh -o generatecsvs`